richardturnnidge/i2c_lessons/README.md

 ## 06 DS3231 real Time Clock

 This code has been written for RTC modules based on the DS3231 chip, including the MOD_RTC from Olimex.
+With an onboard battery, this will keep the correct time, even when your Agon is powered down.

+NOTE: The module does not know when the hour will change due to daylight saving time.

 Default bus address: $68

+### clock.bin

+The program code is reviewed in the video to explain how to read the time and date from the module.

 ### settime.bin

 Place this binary in your SD card's MOS folder.
 This command will allow you to set the time stored on the DS3231 module.
-With an onboard battery, this will keep the correct time, even when your Agon is powered down.

 Use the command: